stargate/data-api/docker-compose/README.md

-# Docker Compose scripts for Data API with DSE-6.9
+# Docker Compose scripts for Data API with HCD or DSE-6.9

-This directory provides two ways to start the Data API with DSE-6.9 or HCD using `docker compose`.
+This directory provides two ways to start the Data API with HCD or DSE-6.9 using `docker compose`.

 ## Prerequisites